 It's no secret we love Chinese food around here and this Chicken Fried Rice has been a family favorite when the craving strikes.
 It's super easy to make, filling enough to be a meal, and makes great leftovers.
 It's a favorite in our house along with this Healthy Fried Rice and Healthy Chicken Lo Mein.

 If you want to learn how to make fried rice, this recipe is for you.
 It's seriously one of the easiest things to make and your family will be beyond excited that fried rice is for dinner.
 Plus it's packed with veggies, protein, and whole grains so it's a meal you can feel food about.

 It's also one of the best ways to use up leftovers.
-Grab some leftover cooked rice, cooked or rotisserie chicken, a couple eggs, and some frozen veggies and have a complete meal.
+Grab some leftover cooked rice, cooked or rotisserie chicken, a couple of eggs, and some frozen veggies, and have a complete meal.
 It's affordable and I promise that it tastes even better than the takeout version.
 My family requests it regularly.

 How to make Chicken Fried Rice

 It's incredibly easy to make chicken fried rice, but there are a few things that are essential if you want crispy, delicious rice.
 First and most importantly, you want to make sure you are starting with previously cooked rice.
-Ideally, it will have been a cooked a few days before.
+Ideally, it will have been cooked a few days before.
 Freshly cooked rice has more moisture and won't brown in the same way.
 Once you have the rice, the rest is easy.